rhysd/gocaml/mir/README.md

 Basic block has a list of instructions to execute.
 Instructions are run sequentially.

-GCIL is an SSA and K-normalized form.
+MIR is an SSA and K-normalized form.
 So one instruction contains one assignment and one operation.

 ```
 var = operation